-Common reasons why payment reversals occur:
+Common reasons why payment reversals occur include:

 There are three common branches that payment reversals fall into:

-Authorization reversals are the quick fixes of payment reversals.
 The ACH (automated clearing house) network is slow and limited, so it’s normal for transactions to be pre-authorized.
 In other words, a transaction can be initiated even if the address or other information is incorrect.

 If you or your employees notice something incorrect after submitting the authorization request, you can call your bank to stop the transaction from occurring.
 This is known as an authorization reversal, and it’s highly preferable over a future chargeback or refund.
 The further a payment gets along it’s path to completion and the more entities it communicates with (issuing bank, card network, etc.), the more of a hassle it is to take back.

 Authorization reversals are better for the customer, won’t mess up your sales data, and reduce fees associated with chargebacks by stopping the payment early.

 Usually, authorization reversals are quick and in stores mentioned in front of the customer.
 If you address the problem immediately and let the customer know that any charges they see will be gone shortly thereafter, you have a better chance of them just swiping and trying the transaction again with the correct information.
 Be quick, and be courteous!